niteshchoudhary12445/Space-Data-Ingestion-Pipeline/README.md

-NASA APOD ETL Pipeline
+ETL Pipeline for NASA APOD Data using Apache Airflow

 Overview

-This Airflow ETL pipeline extracts data from NASA's Astronomy Picture of the Day (APOD) API, transforms the data, and loads it into a PostgreSQL database.
-The pipeline ensures that duplicate records are not inserted by checking for existing entries based on the date field.
+This ETL pipeline fetches data from NASA's Astronomy Picture of the Day (APOD) API, transforms it, and stores it in a PostgreSQL database.
+The pipeline is managed using Apache Airflow and can be deployed on Astronomer.

 Features

-Extracts daily APOD data from NASA's API.
+Extract: Fetches data from NASA's APOD API.

-Transforms data to retain only essential fields.
+Transform: Cleans and formats the data.

-Loads data into a PostgreSQL database, avoiding duplicates.
+Load: Stores data in a PostgreSQL database.

-Uses Airflow tasks for automation and scheduling.
+Automated Scheduling: Runs daily using Apache Airflow.

+Idempotent Storage: Avoids duplicate entries based on the date field.

 Prerequisites

-Apache Airflow installed and running.

-PostgreSQL database configured.

-Airflow Connections:

-nasa_api: Configured with NASA API key.

-my_postgres_connection: Configured PostgreSQL connection.

-Python packages:

-pip install apache-airflow apache-airflow-providers-postgres apache-airflow-providers-http psycopg2

-Setup Instructions

-1. Configure Airflow Connections

-NASA API Connection (nasa_api)

-Navigate to Airflow UI → Admin → Connections → Create

-Set Connection Id = nasa_api

-Set Connection Type = HTTP

-In Extra, add:

-{"api_key": "your_nasa_api_key"}

-PostgreSQL Connection (my_postgres_connection)

-Navigate to Airflow UI → Admin → Connections → Create

-Set Connection Id = my_postgres_connection

-Set Connection Type = Postgres

-Fill in:

-Host: localhost (or your PostgreSQL server IP)

-Schema: Your database name

-Login: Your database username

-Password: Your database password

-Port: 5432

-2. Deploy the DAG

-Save the pipeline script as etl_pipeline.py in the Airflow DAGs folder (~/airflow/dags/):

-mv etl_pipeline.py ~/airflow/dags/

-Restart Airflow services:

-airflow scheduler restart
-airflow webserver restart

-Navigate to Airflow UI and enable the DAG etl_pipeline.

-Pipeline Structure

-1. Create Table (create_table task)

-Ensures the apod_data table exists in PostgreSQL.

-Defines schema with a unique date column to prevent duplicates.

-2. Extract APOD Data (extract_apod task)

-Calls NASA's APOD API to fetch the latest astronomy picture details.

-Uses Airflow’s SimpleHttpOperator to extract JSON data.

-3. Transform Data (transform_apod_data task)

-Extracts essential fields (title, explanation, url, date, media_type).

-Ensures missing fields do not cause errors.

-4. Load Data into PostgreSQL (load_data_to_postgres task)

-Checks if the date already exists in the database.

-Inserts new data only if it's not a duplicate.

-DAG Workflow

-(create_table) → (extract_apod) → (transform_apod_data) → (load_data_to_postgres)

-Monitoring and Debugging

-Check logs for errors:

-airflow tasks logs -d etl_pipeline load_data_to_postgres

-Verify database entries:

-SELECT * FROM apod_data;

-Restart a failed task manually:

-airflow tasks run etl_pipeline load_data_to_postgres <dag_run_id>

-Future Enhancements

-Implement notifications for failures (e.g., via Slack or email).

-Extend data storage to cloud-based solutions.

-Add error handling for API failures.

-This ETL pipeline provides a reliable method for automating NASA APOD data collection and storage. 🚀
+Docker & Docker Compose

+Apache Airflow (Managed via Astronomer)

+PostgreSQL Database

+Astronomer CLI

+Installation & Setup

+1. Install Astronomer CLI

+winget install -e --id Astronomer.Astro

+2. Initialize an Astronomer Project

+astro dev init

+3. Start the Local Airflow Instance

+astro dev start

+4. Stop the Local Airflow Instance

+astro dev stop

+Airflow DAG Breakdown

+DAG File: etl_pipeline.py

+create_table: Ensures the apod_data table exists in PostgreSQL.

+extract_apod: Fetches data from NASA's APOD API.

+transform_apod_data: Extracts required fields from the API response.

+load_data_to_postgres: Inserts transformed data into the PostgreSQL database, ensuring no duplicate entries.

+Airflow Connection Setup

+Ensure you have the following Airflow connections set up:

+PostgreSQL Connection (my_postgres_connection):

+Connection ID: my_postgres_connection

+Host: <your_db_host>

+Schema: <your_db_name>

+Login: <your_db_user>

+Password: <your_db_password>

+NASA API Connection (nasa_api):

+Connection ID: nasa_api

+Extra JSON: { "api_key": "your_nasa_api_key" }

+Deploying on Astronomer

+1. Login to Astronomer

+astro login

+2. Deploy to Astronomer

+astro deploy

+Running the DAG

+Navigate to the Airflow UI (http://localhost:8080).

+Enable and trigger the etl_pipeline DAG.

+Troubleshooting

+Ensure Docker is running.

+Verify Airflow connections (Admin -> Connections).

+Check Airflow logs if a task fails.